Uranbileg88/MDS606_Topic2/ProjectPlan.md

 1. Abstract

 The increasing number of cyber threats has highlighted the need for more effective and adaptive cybersecurity solutions.
 This research investigates how Artificial Intelligence (AI) and Machine Learning (ML) algorithms can be leveraged to enhance real-time threat detection in cybersecurity systems.
 The study hypothesizes that properly trained and integrated ML models can significantly improve the accuracy and responsiveness of threat detection mechanisms.
-The primary objective is to design, implement, and evaluate a machine learning-based system capable of identifying and assessing cyber threats in real time.
+The primary objective is to design, implement, and evaluate a machine learning-based system capable of identifying and assessing cyber threats in real-time.
 This paper utilizes ML algorithms for their suitability in real-time threat detection, optimizing model training for improved detection accuracy, and assessing the system’s performance in dynamic and evolving threat environments.
 Through this work, we aim to contribute to the development of more effective cybersecurity systems that can rapidly adapt to and mitigate emerging threats.

 2. Introduction and Background